jeffpar/lonedissent/_pages/transcripts/pre-1955/youngstown-sheet-amp-tube-co-v-sawyer.md

   <p>So that we have in these Congressional Acts, broad as the powers may be, direct limits as to time, direct limits as to operation, direct limits as to alteration of term s and conditions of employment.</p>
   <p>But that Act also is behind us.</p>
   <p>Then the Universal Military Training and Service Act of 1948.</p>
-  <p>1 trust I am not unduly wearying the patience of the Court by this resume, but the Universal Military Training and Service Act of 1948 is highly important because it provided, as did the earlier Act, for the placing of compulsory orders and the seizure or possession that followed on refusa1 or failure to perform those orders; but fair and good compensation was to be paid.</p>
+  <p>I trust I am not unduly wearying the patience of the Court by this resume, but the Universal Military Training and Service Act of 1948 is highly important because it provided, as did the earlier Act, for the placing of compulsory orders and the seizure or possession that followed on refusal or failure to perform those orders; but fair and good compensation was to be paid.</p>
   <p>And there was a special paragraph to steel manufacturers: They had to rat ion production and there was a provision for seizure should they refuse to comply.</p>
   <p>There is nothing in that Act that relates to labor disputes; it does not even incorporate the labor dispute clause of the Act of 1943.</p>
   <p>In the meantime, the Taft Hartley Act was put on the books and the President's authority, after seizure was established, was defined as being confined to the production of articles ordered by the Armed Forces.</p>